5 Ways to Protect Your Loved Ones by Having a Will

 We feel that having a will, and related powers of attorney and advanced directives, is one of the most important tasks one should complete.

-After working hard your entire life to provide for your family, you should not allow the Texas Probate Code and the courts to decide how your assets are distributed.
+After working hard your entire life to provide for your family, you should not allow the Texas Estates Code and the courts to decide how your assets are distributed.

 This article points out the various problems of dying without a will and how these consequences are eliminated with a properly drafted will that disposes of your assets in accordance with your wishes.